- Military Basics

 Information and support for service members and their families.
 About the Call Center.

 Life in the military is about being ready for deployment.
-You may be duty-ready, but don’t overlook preparations on the homefront.
+You may be duty-ready, but don’t overlook top priority preparations on the homefront.
 Make sure to create or update essential legal documents before deployment.
 Do it for your family’s sake.

 Web tool provides deployment support